swanson/swanson.github.com/_posts/2014-02-24-integration-testing-rest-apis-for-android.md

 Cons:

 * Still mocking out some parts of the app, so not a *true* integration test
-* Doesn't exercise Gson serialization (though these could be tested in unit)
+* Doesn't exercise Gson serialization (could use unit tests for this)

 **Conclusion:**
-A very solid approach with no external moving parts.
+A solid approach with no external moving parts.
 Doesn't allow for blackbox integration testing, but gets your pretty close for not much effort.
 I'd say this fits the [80/20 rule][par].

 ## Use WireMock

-[WireMock][wm] is a neat little tool that can allows you to mock web requests and return data either programmatically or from a file on disk.
+[WireMock][wm] allows you to mock web requests and return data either programmatically or from a file on disk.
 You can also set headers, status codes, and anything else you'd need.
-There are several other interesting features, such as recording requests from a live server and saving them for future runs.
+WireMock can also record requests from a live server and save them for future runs.

 Pros: